syntevo/docs/src/SmartGit/Manual/GUI/Preferences/Commands.md

 #### Note

-> Git version requirements - SmartGit uses the selected Git executable for performing both local and remote activities.
+> Git version requirements -- SmartGit uses the selected Git executable for performing both local and remote activities.
 > If the bundled Git executable is NOT used, some features in SmartGit may not function correctly.
-> It is recommended that you keep your git executable version up to date to maximize your SmartGit experience.
+> It is recommended that you keep your Git executable version up to date to maximize your SmartGit experience.

 ## Git Config